Alternative Lisbon guide

 Arroios district, the most alternative neighborhood in Lisbon

-The most famous ones are :
+Here are the most famous ones :

 Sunset on Arroios, the world's coolest and most alternative neighbourhood in Lisbon

-1- Regueirão dos Anjos (RDA), famous for its Sunday pizzas and early morning celebrations on Saint Anthony’s Day (13th June).
+1- Regueirão dos Anjos (RDA), is famous for its Sunday pizzas and early morning celebrations on Saint Anthony’s Day (13th June).

 Chinese clandestine restaurants, the underground cuisine in Lisbon